fabiocaccamo/python-fontbro/README.md

 """
 Gets the variable instance closest to coordinates. eg. coordinates = {"wght": 1000, "slnt": 815, "wdth": 775}
+If coordinates do not specify some axes, axes default value is used for lookup.

 :param coordinates: The coordinates
 :type coordinates: dict